+Indicator 2.2.5 The Biomass Producer has implemented appropriate control systems and procedures for verifying that the process of residue removal minimises harm to ecosystems.
+Finding Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
+The contract includes the requirement to avoid the following unacceptable sources wood. - Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+Enviva requires all suppliers to sign a Master Wood Supply Agreement.
+Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
+The Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
 There are few studies looking at the effect of timber harvesting on forest soils in the United States.
 The United States Department of Agriculture Forest Service General Technical Report INT-69 titled, Forest Soil Biology - Timber Harvesting Relationships: A Perspective, concluded generally timber harvesting does not have a long-term impact on forest soil productivity and if changes do exist these are generally small and only last a few years.
 Enviva reviews sources such as the National Association of State Foresters, USFS Forest Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
 The analysis indicates there are ample state and regional forest assessment tools that help determine forestry regulations within the supply base area.
-The analysis determined the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a business as usual practice in the supply base area.
+The analysis determined the wood products industry is well established, logger management practices are a business as usual practice in the supply base area.
 Forestry BMP's are the best tool available to ensure forest management activities do not adversely impact forests.
 Enviva contractually requires the use of BMP's.
 Enviva's Track & Trace Program includes a harvest site auditing component to ensure suppliers conform to the requirement.
 The Forestry Commissions for each state in the supply area monitor and enforce BMP implementation.
 The NASF website contains many useful reports including, Effectiveness of forestry BMP's in the United States: Literature Review.
 Published in Forest Ecology and Management (2016, pgs 133 - 151).
 The review determined forestry BMP's are effective when implemented as recommended by state forestry agencies.
 Proper implementation of forestry BMP's protect soil quality.